-The main objective of ASMC is to enhance regional capacity and strengthen support in the provision of meteorological services.
-Under the ASEAN Regional Haze Action Plan endorsed by the ASEAN Ministers of the Environment and implemented in 1997, the ASMC was appointed to monitor and assess land and forest fires and the occurrence of transboundary smoke haze affecting the ASEAN region.
-The countries monitored initially covered Brunei Darussalam, Indonesia, Malaysia and Singapore, and later extended in 2003 to cover the whole ASEAN region (Cambodia, Lao PDR, Myanmar, the Philippines, Thailand and Vietnam).
-ASMC also serves as a technical member for various inter-agencies committees in ASEAN region, providing information related to forest fires and smoke haze.
+Over the years, ASMC’s role has expanded to address the region’s evolving needs.
+Under the ASEAN Regional Haze Action Plan endorsed by the ASEAN Ministers of the Environment and implemented in 1997, the ASMC was designated as the regional centre to monitor and assess land and forest fires and provide early warning on the occurrence of transboundary smoke haze affecting the southern ASEAN region.
+The area of coverage was extended in 2002 to encompass the entire ASEAN region.
+In addition, ASMC also performs the role of a technical expert at ASEAN meetings on haze.

-This website provides operational and regularly updated information and products on the weather and smoke haze situation in the ASEAN region.
-The target end users are the environment, forestry, meteorological and related agencies of ASEAN member countries.
-The individual ASEAN NMSs and the relevant national authorities shall remain the sole authorities for issuing hazardous weather and environmental conditions in their respective countries.
+This website provides a wide range of operational and regularly updated information and products on the weather, climate and smoke haze situation in the ASEAN region that can be used by meteorological experts and end users from different sectors (such as the environment, forestry, agriculture, etc).
+While ASMC provides the regional perspective that can be applied to local context, individual ASEAN NMSs and national authorities remain best placed to issue warnings on hazardous weather and environmental conditions impacting their respective countries.

 ASEAN Specialised Meteorological Centre